 - Certified safe by all major metrics

-- The lifespan of up to 5 years in float applications
+- Lifespan of up to 5 years in float applications

 - Works in temperatures as low as -22°F